dietervdwes/ChemHelp/README.md

 6. Open various "free-text / F6 comments" such as SPE, IFE, HISTO, UOA (others coming soon).

 There is no field validation option in the edit box, yet, thus it’s your responsibility to ensure you enter the correct type of identifier (episode or MRN) into the edit box.
-In version 1.11 I have updated to add a VPN button which should open the Shrewsoft VPN app, use your saved Citrix username and Password and log in – I haven’t tested it on other PC’s other than my PC at home, so use with caution, and report issues please.
+In version 1.11 I have updated to add a VPN button which should open the Shrewsoft VPN app, use your saved Citrix username and Password and log in.

 # Known Errors / Improvements to be made